This article is all about entrepreneurs’ biggest regret when it comes to business.

 Vinoth AJ – Apoyo Corp

 Even a good business strategy needs sufficient time to hit success.
 Stop changing your tactics more often and give the time they deserve to judge the success.
-Also, the absence of having an alternate or a new strategy can cost you more time and money to recover from a failed plan.
+The absence of having an alternate strategy can cost you time and money to recover from a failed plan.

-I started a global marketing and branding firm 18 years ago and my biggest challenge was not realizing sooner that the people you start with are not always the ones who grow with you.
+I started a global marketing and branding firm 18 years ago.
+My biggest challenge was not realizing that the people you start with are not always the ones who grow with you.

 The hardest lesson I learned when I started my company is not getting rid of weak people earlier than I did in the first few years of my business.
 I spent more time managing them than finding new customers.
 I knew in my gut they were not up to snuff but out of loyalty to them, I let them hang around much longer than they should have.